nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 }
 ```

 Example 2: Maximizing flash size.
-You are using sector 1, 2, 3 (each has 16K) and 4 (has 64K total) for your filesystem.
-This is the maximum amount of flash you can get at the cost of reducing maximum firmware size by 128K and 64K of ram.
-This is the max flash size, because for the next step you need 128K RAM, and you only have 128K RAM on the stm32f411ce.
-Also, the maximum firmware size is reduced by 128K because when you earse sector 5, the part of the firmware stored on it will also be removed, causing the system to fail.
+You are using sectors 1, 2, 3 (each has 16K), and 4 (has 64K total) for your filesystem.
+This is the maximum amount of flash you can get at the cost of reducing the maximum firmware size by 128K and 64K of RAM.
+This is the max flash size, because for the next step, you need 128K RAM, and you only have 128K RAM on the stm32f411ce.
+Also, the maximum firmware size is reduced by 128K because when you erase sector 5, the part of the firmware stored on it will also be removed, causing the system to fail.
 ```ld
 MEMORY
 {